CottageClass/cottageclass-map-vue/README.md

 Also: I had a problem getting google maps to resize avatar images, so it currently does not.
 So that needs to be fixed or done by hand.

+To get the CNAME to work correctly, I changed line 101 of node_modules/vue-gh-pages to the following, so that those key files would get put someplace else.

+ const pathToBuild = '/';